junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Don't look back, dad!"
 Sam yells.

 But it's too late.
-John already turns to face the burning city, staring with gaped mouth.
+John already turns to face the burning city, staring with a gaped mouth.
 His body freezes exactly as he is, and before their shocked eyes, John turns into a pillar of salt.

 "Holy!"
 Sam exclaims, covering his mouth.

 Dean just stares, not blinking.

-The pillar of the salt still holds John's figure, carving out lines on his face, the frown between his eyebrows.
+The pillar of salt still holds John's figure, carving out lines on his face, the frown between his eyebrows.
 But that's all the resemblance.
-Life leaves him, and Dean just stares, not knowing what's that feeling inside his chest should be called.
+Life leaves him, and Dean just stares, not knowing what that feeling inside his chest should be called.

 He doesn't feel grief.